AscendingPassage.com HOME PAGE.

 youth and stupendous duration.

-This same sun had attained to its
+This same sun had marked its' path countless

-centuries of centuries, before it saw, as it might be yesterday, this
+centuries of centuries before it saw this

 promise for the human pygmies a sufficiently interesting future, but